fesja/businesstxt/faq.md

 **How do I know that a webpage has updated their info?**

 You can ping each website for changes or we can build something like http://pingomatic.com/ for this.

+**Why the file is a txt instead of a JSON file?**

+We want to be a human friendly file.
+If we had a JSON or XML file, it would be too complicated for a non-developer.
+Also, we are following the same pattern as the robots.txt file.